 - PI Summary CV (up to 2 pages)

 - Budget Overview (up to 1 page): A basic budget outlining project costs is sufficient; detailed OCG budgets are not required.
-Make sure to include the sources of the required $50,000 annual match from the institution; these funds should be committed by the respective sources by the time of application.
+Make sure to include the sources of the required $50,000 annual match from the institution.

 Candidates must be faculty, research scientists, postdocs or other full-time staff at eligible institutions.
 Candidates must be no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D.).